 – touristic services.

-In order to levy the GST, Indonesian companies must register for VAT and report the liabilities resulted from the sale of taxable goods and services on a monthly basis.
+In order to levy the GST, Indonesian companies must register for VAT and report the liabilities resulting from the sale of taxable goods and services on a monthly basis.
 Also, at the end of every financial year, companies are entitled to file for VAT refunds with the tax authorities in Indonesia.

 For full information on how to value added tax is applied in Indonesia, please contact us.
 You can also rely on our company formation advisors if you want to start a business in Indonesia.